ampgeronimo/GACD/CodeBook.md

 4. subsetting columns with column names containing strings "mean()" or "std()"
 5. reshaping data to skinny format
 6. output data

+#Data
+id
+  id number of the subject
+    01...30

+activity
+  label of the activity
+    WALKING
+    WALKING_UPSTAIRS
+    WALKING_DOWNSTAIRS
+    SITTING
+    STANDING
+    LAYING

+variable
+  kind of variable which average values are calculated
+    mean
+    std

+average
+  the average of mean or std values